GirlsOfSteelRobotics/DocsV2/source/technical-resources/git/git-cmd.rst

 Look at your current status
 ---------------------------
-Running a :code:`git status` will show you all of the new/deleted/changes files you currently have that have not been commited.
+Running a :code:`git status` will show you all of the new/deleted/changes files you currently have that have not been committed.
 It will also tell you important information when you are in the middle of a merge that has conflicts.
 |git-status|

 .. _Real Programmers: https://xkcd.com/378/
-.. |gitub-url-example| image:: images/github-clone-url.png
+.. |github-url-example| image:: images/github-clone-url.png
 .. |git-status| image:: images/git-status.png

 Merging Branches
 ----------------
 :code:`git merge <branch name>` will merge all of commits from that branch with yours.
-This important when your feature breanch is out of date, and you need to get the latest stuff from master.
+This important when your feature branch is out of date, and you need to get the latest stuff from master.
 When we merge a Pull Request, GitHub is running this command for us to get your features back into master.

 Note that there might be conflicts when you run the merge.
-It is your resonsibility to fix these issues and retest your code before we can approve your PR and merge it into master
+It is your responsibility to fix these issues and retest your code before we can approve your PR and merge it into master

 .. code-block:: sh